cwarloe/knowledge-harvest/.github/ISSUE_TEMPLATE/task.md

 ---
-name: Task
+name: "📋 Task"
-about: A small or routine task to complete
+about: Define an engineering or documentation task
-title: "[Task] "
-labels: task
-assignees: ''
+labels: ["Type: task", "Priority: P2"]
 ---

-**Task description**
+### Task description

-Describe the task and what needs to be done.
+Briefly describe the work to be done.

-**Acceptance criteria**

-List the conditions that must be met for this task to be considered complete.

-**Additional context**

-Add any relevant information, dependencies, or references.
+### Acceptance criteria

+- [ ] …

+### Dependencies

+List any dependent issues or external factors.